hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/raja-yoga/020_the_control_of_psychic_prana.md

 Yogi.
 According to him, along this Sushumna are ranged these centres, or, in more figurative language, these lotuses, as they are called.
-The lowest one is at the lower end of the spinal cord, and is called Mulâdhâra, the next higher is called Svâdhishthâna, the third Manipura, the fourth Anâhata, the fifth Vishuddha, the sixth Âjnâ and the last, which is in the brain, is the Sahasrâra, or "the thousand-petalled".
+The lowest one is at the lower end of the spinal cord, and is called Mulādhāra, the next higher is called Svādhishthāna, the third Manipura, the fourth Anāhata, the fifth Vishuddha, the sixth Âjnā and the last, which is in the brain, is the Sahasrāra, or "the thousand-petalled".
 Of these we have to take cognition just now of two centres only, the lowest, the Muladhara, and the highest, the Sahasrara.
 All energy has to be taken up from its seat in the Muladhara and brought to the Sahasrara.